LABIAPLASTY

 LABIA MAJORAPLASTY

 Labia majoraplasty is a surgical procedure intended to increase the volume and fullness of the labia majora.
-This procedure may be considered by individuals experiencing volume loss in this area due to aging or other factors.
+This procedure may be considered by individuals experiencing volume loss in this area due to ageing or other factors.
 Labia majoraplasty can involve techniques such as removing excess skin along the edge of the labia majora or using fat grafting to augment the area.

 HYMENOPLASTY